Who We Are

 Our students are pursuing graduate degrees in environmental engineering, management, policy, science, and other related areas.
 Each student is taking a customized curriculum and is engaged in research initiatives in his or her area of study.

-, Ph.D. candidate, Environmental Management
+, Ph.D. candidate, Sociology

 Research Focus: Evaluation of land use and drinking water quality in southwestern Bangladesh and implications for sustainability and community resilience.